devstopfix/elite/README.md

 ## License

-This clojure code is Copyright © 2013 J Every and distributed under the Eclipse Public License version 1.0.
+The algorithm is Copyright 1984/1999 of Ian Bell and David Braben.
+This clojure code is Copyright © 2013 J Every and distributed under the GNU GENERAL PUBLIC LICENSE version 3.0.

  [1]: http://en.wikipedia.org/wiki/Elite_(video_game)